John-Auerbach/VLEO-DSMC/README.md

 ### Scratch Storage for Dump Files

-Your home directory has a **16 GB quota**.
+ROAR home directory has a **16 GB quota**.
 Large simulations can produce dump files of 30+ GB per timestep, which will fill your home and cause jobs and file saves to fail.
 Use scratch storage instead by replacing the `dumps/` directory with a symlink:

 ```bash
 rm -rf dumps